tfeb/tfeb-lisp-toys/README.md

 All of these things are independent modules, providing something which looks like `org.tfeb.toys.<module>`.
 There is no ASDF or other system definition for all of them.
 If they need other things either from amongst themselves or from other modules I've written they'll do so using [`require-module`](https://github.com/tfeb/tfeb-lisp-tools#requiring-modules-with-searching-require-module "require-module") which you'll need to have installed in that case, or if you don't to have loaded those modules some other way.
 In the case that they need things written by other people or other larger systems they'll do that using [Quicklisp](https://www.quicklisp.org/ "Quicklisp").
 Some of them do the former, none currently do the latter.

 ### Portability
-All of the toys purport to be portable Common Lisp.
+All of the toys purport to be portable Common Lisp, although several of them need each other and other things.

 ### Zero history
 The repo from which the toys are published was invented in 2021, but some of them are much older than that.
 Some of that history exists but not in the publication repo.